xiangliangru/xiangliangru.github.io/content/_index.md

       # Reduce spacing
       spacing:
         padding: [0, 0, 0, 0]
+  - block: collection
+    id: blogs
+    content:
+      title: Blogs
+      subtitle: ''
+      text: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      page_type: post
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 3
+      # Filter on criteria
+      filters:
+        author: ""
+        category: ""
+        tag: ""
+        exclude_featured: false
+        exclude_future: false
+        exclude_past: false
+        publication_type: ""
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
+    design:
+      # Choose a layout view
+      view: article-grid
+      columns: 1
   - block: cta-card
     demo: true # Only display this section in the Hugo Blox Builder demo site
     content: